scottmaran/scottmaran.github.io/README.md

 ## Using the Site
 1. **Engage controls**: Click the rink (or press `Tab` until the canvas is focused).
 The HUD will display which hotspot you are near.
+2. **Grab the puck**: Skate to center ice and press <kbd>Space</kbd> to pick up the puck.
+Hotspots only unlock when you have possession; tap <kbd>Space</kbd> again to drop it or press <kbd>P</kbd> to fire it in the direction you’re skating.
+The HUD’s helper arrows now include a “Puck” direction hint whenever you don’t have it, so you can chase it down quickly.
-2. **Skate**: Use the arrow keys (or WASD) to build momentum around the ice.
+3. **Skate**: Use the arrow keys (or WASD) to build momentum around the ice.
 Turning has inertia—just like NHL '93.
+4. **Thread the bench**: Static computer players line the benches and crease.
+You can’t skate or shoot through them, so weave around those hitboxes like you would in NHL '93.
-3. **Navigate**: When the dashed outline and HUD prompt show a hotspot (About, Projects, Contact), press `Enter` to open that section.
+5. **Navigate**: When the dashed outline and HUD prompt show a hotspot (About, Projects, Contact), press `Enter` to open that section.
 Press `Esc` to release the controls and return to normal page navigation.
+6. **Customize NPCs**: Use the Customize drawer to change your jersey and tweak the NPC count (0–6) or sprite theme.
+Want only the goalie on the ice?
+Drop the count to 1.
+Want a full bench of a specific team?
+Pick their sprite and bump it back up.
-4. **Fallback**: If you are on a touch device or prefer standard navigation, use the fallback links under the rink—they always point to the same destinations.
+7. **Fallback**: If you are on a touch device or prefer standard navigation, use the fallback links under the rink—they always point to the same destinations.

 ### Hotspot Config Reference (`assets/config/hotspots.json`)
 - `version`: Schema version for future migrations.